Analysis | Fauci’s actual view of how Trump’s handled the pandemic isn’t a mystery

 A month later, that was precisely the path the country was on, with cases surging throughout the Sun Belt.

-“We did not shut down entirely and that’s the reason why we went up,” he said in an interview in July.
-“We started to come down and then we plateaued at a level that was really quite high, about 20,000 infections a day.
-Then, as we started to reopen, we’re seeing the surges that we’re seeing today as we speak.”
+“We did not shut down entirely, and that’s the reason why we went up,” he said in an interview in July.
+“We started to come down, and then we plateaued at a level that was really quite high, about 20,000 infections a day.
+Then, as we started to reopen, we’re seeing the surges that we’re seeing today as we speak in California, your own state, in Arizona, in Texas, in Florida and several other states.”

-At the same hearing in May, Fauci warned that the country had “better be careful, if we are not cavalier, in thinking that children are completely immune to the deleterious effects.”
+At the hearing in May, Fauci warned that the country had “better be careful, if we are not cavalier, in thinking that children are completely immune to the deleterious effects.”
 This was a response to Trump’s push for schools to reopen, a push he continued through the summer.

 In an interview with FiveThirtyEight in July, Fauci was direct.